ronxldwilson/deddit/To Do.md

 make the saved post entirely DB dependent and not localstorage dependent

+Fix Saved Posts and My Comments page

 # Broken Links

 __________________________________________________________________________________
 To Do:

 Highlight
 ###########################
+9. Upvote/Downvote Comment
+###########################

 82. Infinite scroll for posts/comments
-###########################

 13. Sort comments (best/new/controversial)

 31. Create Subreddit feature
 31.5 Create subreddit by user
 34. Subreddit moderators